RintaDev5792/FunnyOS/README.md

 #### If installing only FunnyOS
 1. Go into the new folder and then /System, and rename Launcher.pdx to StockLauncher.pdx
 1. Copy your FunnyOS.pdx file into the System folder and rename it to Launcher.pdx
-1. If you intend to use the "Launcher Select" feature, follow the FunnyLoader instructions for directory setup, just using FunnyOS-2 swapped for FunnyLoader.
+1. If you intend to use the FunnyLoader widget as given in the Widgets section, follow the FunnyLoader instructions for directory setup, just using FunnyOS2.pdx swapped for FunnyLoader.pdx.

 #### If utilising FunnyLoader to have multiple launchers
 1. Go into the new folder and then /System, and create a folder named "Launchers" inside of it with that exact capitalisation